 - a.
 A candidate may not seek nomination for more than one ward of Council or for a ward and the city-wide election for Council.
 (Section 57A Local Electoral Act 2001.) - b.
-A candidate may seek nomination for mayor and/or council but may not also seek nomination for Wellington Regional Council, ie a candidate may stand for Hutt City Council or the Wellington Regional Council, not both (Section 58 Local Electoral Act 2001). - c.
-A candidate may seek nomination for mayor and a ward or city-wide election for council, but in the event that they are elected as mayor and as a councillor then they must be treated as having vacated the office of councillor (Section 88 Local Electoral Act 2001). - d.
-A candidate may seek nomination for councillor and community board member but in the event they are elected as a councillor and a community board member within the same district of a territorial authority, they must be treated as having vacated the office of community board member (Section 88A Local Electoral Act 2001). - A candidate cannot be a person concerned or interested in contracts over \$25,000 with the territorial local authority (Section 3(1) Local Authorities (Members' Interests) Act 1968).
+Where a territorial authority has a mixed at large and wards system of representation, a candidate may not stand for councillor both in a ward and at large for that territorial authority (Section 57B LEA). - c.
+A candidate may seek nomination for mayor and/ or council but may not also seek nomination for Wellington Regional Council, ie a candidate may stand for Hutt City Council or the Wellington Regional Council, not both (Section 58 Local Electoral Act 2001). - d.
+A candidate may seek nomination for mayor and a ward or city-wide election for council, but in the event that they are elected as mayor and as a councillor then they must be treated as having vacated the office of councillor (Section 88 Local Electoral Act 2001). - e.
+A candidate may seek nomination for councillor and community board member but in the event they are elected as a councillor and a community board member within the same district of a territorial authority, they must be treated as having vacated the office of community board member (Section 88A Local Electoral Act 2001). - f.
+A candidate cannot be a person concerned or interested in contracts over \$25,000 with the territorial local authority (Section 3(1) Local Authorities (Members' Interests) Act 1968).
 This restriction is waived if prior approval from the office of the Auditor General is obtained.

-Further information from the OAG is available on their website here: www.oag.govt.nz/2010/lamia
+Further information from the OAG is available on their website here: oag.parliament.nz/2020/lamia